Qatar–Saudi Arabia relations: 2017–19 Qatar diplomatic crisis

-After boycotting the 2019 Arabian Gulf Cup in Qatar, Saudi Arabia, later in November 2019, announced to participate in the tournament, signaling a thaw to the stand-off between the countries.
+After initially boycotting the 2019 Arabian Gulf Cup in Qatar, Saudi Arabia, later in November 2019, announced to participate in the tournament, signaling a thaw to the stand-off between the countries.

 Economic relations

 Until the Qatar diplomatic crisis, Qatar imported upwards of 80% of its food from its Persian Gulf neighbors, chiefly Saudi Arabia.
 The vast majority of food was transported on land through the Salwa Border Crossing connecting both countries.
 This border crossing was closed in June 2017 and Qatar's trade with the blockading countries was suspended, thereby cutting off Qatar from its primary source of food imports.
 Imports of pharmaceuticals were also interrupted in Qatar, of which 50 to 60% was supplied by Saudi Arabia and the other Arab countries in the Persian Gulf.

 Qatar bypassed the blockade by setting up trade routes with Turkey, Iran, Kuwait and Oman.
 In May 2018, Qatar declared that it would ban products imported from Saudi Arabia and the three other blockading nations.

+Saudi Arabia is the top source of tourists for Qatar, constituting almost one-third of all tourist arrivals in 2024.